 Since, literally, this is the first thing you see when you enter our home, I wanted it to have that modern farmhouse feel I am trying to go for.
 This obviously needed shiplap!
 So here is basically what you have to do – you are essentially nailing the planks of wood to the wall with a little space in between to give it that planked wall look.
 If you go to buy real planks of wood, this project can easily cost an arm and a leg.
 But since we opted for a more reasonable plywood option, the project only cost us $200 (assuming you have the power tools).
 Also, it doesn’t hurt to have a little helper 🙂

-So first, find and mark the studs in the wall – you can mark them at multiple spots and draw a vertical line down the wall so you know where the studs are to help you nail.
+You can mark them at multiple spots and draw a vertical line down the wall so you know where the studs are to help you nail.
 Here is my husband doing that

 Since, we are newbies and didn’t want any planks falling off, we also used liquid nails on the planks of wood.
 We started at the bottom of the wall (you can start at the bottom or top, whatever is easier for you really) and made sure the trim was level as well as the first plank before we nailed it in.
 We first applied liquid nails, then stuck on the piece of wood and then nailed into the studs as well as a few feet apart.
 We repeated the steps (its super simple!I mean, me (the power tool challenged lady) can do it, so can you!) but this time, used tile spacers to space out the planks.
 More experienced DIY’ers will tell you to use nickels to separate the planks… yea we aren’t there yet 😉